RossM42/Draft-GIS-Assignment-Files/READ_ME.txt

 2. Why this project is useful (PURPOSE):

 I've prepared this material for a student assignment, and these files are required to be accessible for assessment purposes.
 The main document for the assignment is an ESRI StoryMap.
-I will be providing an embedded link within that StoryMap to this GitHub content.
+I provided an embedded link within that StoryMap to this GitHub content.
 The StoryMap presentation can be viewed at this URL: https://storymaps.arcgis.com/stories/7132fdded9de4d5e8e31a061d0f0051c

 I wanted to investigate if a specific intervention (man-made channel) done to address water quality issues in an estuary actually impacted water quality, and how so.
 The channel was constructed over the period 1990-1994.
 I looked at images at time points (in March, July, September, December) before (1988) and after (1996) this period to assess change.
-This is very simplistic, and has been limited by the time constraints available to do this desktop study.
+This is somewhat of a simplistic analysis, does not include ground-truth validation, and has been limited by the time constraints available to do this desktop study.

 Importantly, this analysis is of spectral reflectance imagery only, done for the purposes of a student assignment, which has not been peer-reviewed or subject to ground-truth validation, so results must be treated with caution.